 You have a right to appeal against any penalties imposed by TPR and must do so in writing within 28 days of issue of the notice.

-You can find out more about auto-enrolment and the role of TPR on its website at www.thepensionsregulator.gov.uk.
+You can find out more about autoenrolment and the role of TPR on its website at www.thepensionsregulator.gov.uk.
+The pensions regulator can issue guidance and instruction by telephone, email, letter or in person.